123yxh/EasyPaper_0/README.md

 We welcome all feedback and issue reports on GitHub - your input will guide our future optimizations.
 This is just the beginning - we're committed to continuously improving the tool to revolutionize literature research.

 ### Acknowledgments
-Special thanks to xxx for their valuable contributions.
+Special thanks to *SW* and **BS for their valuable contributions.
 Interested in joining our development team?
 Feel free to reach out!